 A registered agent receives legal documents and correspondence from the state on behalf of your corporation.
 According to New Hampshire corporation law, your business must continuously maintain a registered agent and registered office.

 In New Hampshire, a registered agent is named in the Articles of Incorporation.
 They must be a resident of the state and provide a physical in-state mailing address.
 They may also be a company authorized to provide registered agent services in New Hampshire.

 You can act as your own agent in New Hampshire, but you may not want to since you already have plenty to do.
 A professional service offers many benefits, including peace of mind, security, and continual compliance.

 The Articles of Incorporation is a document you file with the Corporation Division of the New Hampshire Secretary of State to form your corporation officially.
 This document is also known as a Certificate of Incorporation in other states.
 When choosing which state to incorporate, consider costs, tax policies, business incentives, and corporate laws.
+When you file with the Corporation Division, a filing fee is typically associated with filing your business.
 Some states offer more benefits than others when it comes to starting and running a corporation.